growi-dev/blog_content/_drafts/The-Slow-Learner.md

 To be able to efficiently apply the core problem solving skill you need to know the instruction set, all of it.
 Learning the instruction set without context comes down to memorizing a bunch of useless stuff.
 Useless because there aren't any connections to concepts you already know and understand.
 Math can bee like that when it's being taught wrong (at least up to a point).
 Coding can be like that too.
 People who are able to utilize mechanical skills are getting to solutions quickly.
-They are able to show pr
+They are able to show proficiancy in a newly aquired skill quickly.
+They get the work done.
+I'm not one of those people.

 memorize stuff
 just use what other have given you